TheLastBen/fast-stable-diffusion/README.md

 AUTOMATIC1111 WEBUI
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/TheLastBen/fast-stable-diffusion/blob/main/fast_stable_diffusion_AUTOMATIC1111.ipynb)

-Minimalistic relaxed mode if you just want to have fun [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://github.com/TheLastBen/fast-stable-diffusion/blob/main/fast_stable_diffusion_relaxed.ipynb)
+Minimalistic relaxed mode if you just want to have fun (in progress..., might encouter errors) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://github.com/TheLastBen/fast-stable-diffusion/blob/main/fast_stable_diffusion_relaxed.ipynb)

 If you encounter any issue or you want to update to latest webui version, remove the folder "sd" or "stable-diffusion-webui" from your GDrive (and GDrive trash) and rerun the colab.